Paisseon/SatellaJailed/README.md

 # Satella Jailed

 For, um, educational purposes only or something.
-Definitely *don't* use this to pirate in-app purchases in apps to which you don't have legal rights.
+Definitely *don't* use this to pirate in-app purchases in apps to which you don't have legal rights to do security testing 🙃

 A modern in-app purchase cracker built for sideloaded applications, especially on unjailbroken devices.
 If you want to crack in-app purchases on jailbroken devices, including for sideloaded apps, try [Satella 2][1]